 Even so we did cover a fair bit of ground in our search and walked though many of the small squares and courts of the city before stopping at one of the small cafe bars on the street.
 We opt for a crepe lunch, as you do on a Spanish island.
 Andrew even manages to order in Spanish and was doing very well with his limited Spanish until the girl asked which flavour of ice cream he wanted to accompany his crepe.
 I can’t speak a word of Spanish so I’m still impressed even if we later find out that most Mallorcans actually speak Catalonia rather than Spanish.

 Following lunch in Palma, we head onward toward the Serra de Tramuntana region on the East of the island.
 After negotiating our way out of the city and onto some more highway we aim for Andratx; the start of the drive into the mountain range.
-Serra de Tramuntana is actually a UNESCO World Heritage Site due both its beauty and cultural significance and so we were keen to explore even a little of this side of the island.
+Serra de Tramuntana is actually a UNESCO World Heritage Site due to both its beautiful natural landscapes and cultural significance and so we were keen to explore even a little of this side of the island.
 As we make it in to Andratx the small town manages to get the better of us with very scary narrow one way streets and we even missed a sign pointing us towards the next stop as it was hidden by a hedge.

 On the few stops we managed, which are rather few and far between, we got some nice shots of the landscape and enjoyed the little time out the car we had before turning back and rejoining the highways, driving back through Palma, Manacor and finally arriving at S’Illot.
 A long day, spent mostly in the car but we were glad to have seen a bit more of the island and a glimpse at the north east mountain range.
 I think the Serra de Tramuntana may need to be the focus of a return visit.